snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 category: Releases
 ---

 We've built Snowplow for robustness, scalability and flexibility.
 We have not built Snowplow for ease of use or ease of setup.
-The batch pipeline has not been built for speed: you might have to wait several hours from sending an event to being able to view and analyze that event data in Redshift.
+The batch pipeline has not been built for speed: you might have to wait several hours from sending an event before you can view and analyze that event data in Redshift.

+![austen-powers-dr-evil-mini-me][img1]

 There are occasions when you might want to work with Snowplow in an easier, faster way.
 Two common examples are:

 1. New users who want to understand what Snowplow does and how it works.
 For these users, is it really necessary to setup a distributed, auto-scaling collector cluster, Hadoop job and Redshift cluster?
-And that's only for the batch pipeline.
+For users who want to experiment with the real-time pipeline, it is necessary to setup three different Kinesis Client library applications, three different Kinesis streams, just to get started?
-2. Existing users who are exteding their tracking will likely want instant feedback to test that it is working as expected.
+2. Existing users who are extending their tracking and want to test it prior to pushing updates to production.
 Many of these users are running our batch pipeline: is there a way they can get faster (instant?) feedback on whether their tracker updates are working properly?

 Today we're delighted to announce [Snowplow Mini][snowplow-mini] to meet the above two use cases: the complete Snowplow Real-Time Pipeline, on a single AMI / EC2 instance.

-![austen-powers-dr-evil-mini-me][img1]
+Download, and setup, in minutes...

 1. [Overview](/blog/2016/04/08/snowplow-mini-0.2.0-released#overview)